Sage-Bionetworks/schematic_db/README.md

 The [Synapse](https://github.com/Sage-Bionetworks/schematic_db/tree/main/schematic_db/synapse) class if a facade for the SynapseClient library.
 It is used by several classes.

-##### Relational Database
+##### Database

-The [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) is an Abstract Base Class.
+The [Database](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases/database_interface.py) is an Abstract Base Class.
 This means it is meant to be inherited from and not used.
 It provides no functionality, just as interface.
 Inheriting from it implies that child class must implement it's methods with the same signature.
 This is done so that all the database classes work the same.

-The [SQLAlchemyDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/sql_alchemy_database.py) is not meant to be used, only be inherited from.
+The [SQLAlchemyDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases/sql_alchemy_database.py) is not meant to be used, only be inherited from.
 It provides generic  SQLALchemy functionality.

-The [MySQL](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/mysql.py) and [Postgres](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/postgres.py) classes both inherit from the SQLAlchemyDatabase and so inherit it's code and the RelationDatabase interface.
+The [MySQL](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases/mysql.py) and [Postgres](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases/postgres.py) classes both inherit from the SQLAlchemyDatabase and so inherit it's code and the RelationDatabase interface.

-The [SynapseDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/synapse_database.py) inherits from the RelationDatabase, so it implements the RelationDatabase interface.
+The [SynapseDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases/synapse_database.py) inherits from the RelationDatabase, so it implements the RelationDatabase interface.
 It uses the [Synapse](https://github.com/Sage-Bionetworks/schematic_db/tree/main/schematic_db/synapse) class.
 This is both experimental and deprecated.

 ##### Query Store